getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/advanced.md

 title: 'Advanced Usage'
 ---

-With Senty `3.0.0` we introduced some breaking changes.
-We removed some of the functions that were available before and added a few for more flexibility.
-KSCrash is optional with `3.0.0` so if you call `startCrashHandler` it will only do something if you also have KSCrash installed.
-We’ve switched our code from Swift to Objective-C, so the code below shows mostly Swift code.
-Even though Sentry is perfectly compatible with Objective-C all classes are prefixed with _Sentry_.

 ## Capturing uncaught exceptions on macOS

 By default macOS application do not crash whenever an uncaught exception occurs.
 There are some additional steps you have to take to make this work with Sentry.
 You have to open the applications `Info.plist` file and look for `Principal class`.
 The content of it which should be `NSApplication` should be replaced with `SentryCrashExceptionApplication`.